briansunter/logseq-plugin-gpt3-openai/README.md

 ## Getting Started <a name = "getting_started"></a>

 - You need to [get an OpenAI API Key here](https://openai.com/api/) and add the key in the plugin settings.
+- After the free welcome credit expires you will need to provide a credit card to OpenAI.
+- Note that having a paid ChatGPT account is not the same as having a paid account for OpenAI's API.
- The default model is `gpt-3.5-turbo` but you can change it to `text-davinci-003` for GPT-3 or `gpt-4` (if you have access)in the plugin settings under `openAICompletionEngine`.
+- The default model is `gpt-3.5-turbo` but you can change it to `text-davinci-003` for GPT-3 or `gpt-4` (if you have access)in the plugin settings under `openAICompletionEngine`.
 See the [OpenAI docs](https://platform.openai.com/docs/) for available models.
 - Make sure you [read OpenAI's usage guidelines](https://beta.openai.com/docs/usage-guidelines) and avoid generating certain types of content.

 - Download the plugin in the Logseq marketplace by searching for `gpt3` or `openai`.